top of page

 The Sacred Principle of Shiva and Shakti

-Example: on a typical day, your body performs a multitude of functions, such as breathing, blood circulation, digestion of food, and sleep, among others.
-However, you may not be aware of all these processes all the time since they happen very normally.
+For example: on a typical day, your body performs a multitude of functions, such as breathing, blood circulation, digestion of food, and sleep, among others.
+However, you may not be aware of all these processes all the time since they happen naturally.
 This life energy is generated by you (your soul) so that you can live.
 If these functions are not working properly or cease to function altogether, then the human body can no longer be called a person, but rather just a "body."
-The soul is represented by Shiva, and the life energy in our body is represented by Shakti.
+The soul is represented by Shiva, and the life energy in your body is represented by Shakti.
 When the energy stops working, the soul will depart, or when the soul decides to leave, the energy will stop working.
-Without the presence of energy, we cannot recognize a soul, and without the presence of a soul, we cannot observe the workings of energy.
-This is why it is said that everyone has Shiva and Shakti inside them, because what we perceive outside is merely the body, controlled by the ShivShakti from within.
+Without the presence of energy, we cannot recognise a soul, and without the presence of a soul, we cannot observe the workings of energy.
+This is why it is said that everyone has Shiva and Shakti within them, because what we perceive outside is merely the body, controlled by the ShivShakti from within.

 Union of Shiva and Shakti

 To gain a better understanding, consider standing in front of a tasty and aromatic food that looks great.
 In this scenario, the food represents Shiva, while everything you enjoy about the food represents Shakti.
 Now, imagine removing the Shakti from the food and what you'll be left with.
-Without the aroma, taste, and appearance, there would be no food left.
-There is no Shiva without Shakti and vice versa.
+Without its aroma, taste, and exciting appearance, that would be no longer called food.

 In Vedic culture, the union of a man and a woman in marriage is seen as the union of Shiva and Shakti.

-The soul represents Shiva, the life energy represents Shakti, and our physical body acts as the platform for them to perform actions, represented by Lord Ganesh.
-This is what is called "AUM," the Pranav Mantra.
+The soul represents Shiva, the life energy represents Shakti, and our physical body acts as the platform for them to perform actions, represented by Lord Ganesha.
+This is what is called "AUM", the Pranav Mantra.
 A represents Shiva, M represents Shakti and U represents Ganesha, the third entity that holds Shiva and Shakti in a perpetual unity.

 bottom of page